 Davidson is a somewhat small town located in the state of North Carolina.
 With a population of 12,207 people and three constituent neighborhoods, Davidson is the 81st largest community in North Carolina.

 Davidson home prices are not only among the most expensive in North Carolina, but Davidson real estate also consistently ranks among the most expensive in America.

 Davidson is a decidedly white-collar town, with fully 94.22% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Davidson is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Davidson who work in management occupations (16.10%), sales jobs (12.35%), and teaching (10.50%).

 Of important note, Davidson is also a town of artists.
 Davidson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Davidson’s character.

 Also of interest is that Davidson has more people living here who work in computers and math than 95% of the places in the US.

 Davidson is a somewhat ethnically-diverse town.
 The people who call Davidson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davidson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Davidson include Irish, English, Scottish, and Italian.
+Important ancestries of people in Davidson include Irish, English, Italian, and Scottish.

 The most common language spoken in Davidson is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.